syncfusion-content/xamarin.ios-docs/Xamarin-iOS/SfBusyIndicator/Getting-Started.md

 ---
 layout: post
 title: Getting Started with Syncfusion BusyIndicator control for Xamarin.iOS
-description: A quick tour to initial users on Syncfusion busyIndicator control for Xamarin.iOS platform
+description: This section provides the details about the initial users on Syncfusion busyIndicator control for Xamarin.iOS platform
 platform: Xamarin.iOS
 control: SfBusyIndicator
 documentation: ug
 ---

-# Getting Started
+# Getting Started with BusyIndicator

 This section explains you the steps to configure a SfBusyIndicator control in a real-time scenario and also provides a walk-through on some of the customization features available in SfBusyIndicator control.